The day I left for West Germany

 And, that’s when it hit me.
-During “Won’t Get Fooled Again,” I finally understood what my father meant while knocking down that shot of whiskey.
+During “Won’t Get Fooled Again,” I finally understood what my father truly meant while knocking down that shot of whiskey.
+It wasn't just a simple goodbye.
 He was telling me that we are all soldiers.
 Regardless of the ease or the difficulty of mission, we are a team.

-As music often speaks to youth in ways others can’t, I found it appropriate that one of my Mount Rushmore bands would make this connection between my father and me.
-In the significance of time and place, it was a moment of clarity, and I felt the guilt wash away.
+As music often speaks to youth in ways others can’t, it proved appropriate that one of my Mount Rushmore bands would make this connection between father and son.
+It was a moment of clarity, and I felt the guilt wash away.

-Although I still hold battlefield soldiers in higher regard, standing on the grounds of Zeppelinfeld was the first time I actually felt like a real soldier in the United States Army.
+Although I will always hold battlefield soldiers in higher regard, standing on the grounds of Zeppelinfeld was the first time I actually felt like a real soldier in the United States Army.
 I felt our true purpose.
 I witnessed with my own two feet the practical applications of protecting freedom.

 Over the years, I have become a political cynic.
 Like many Americans, I lean both liberal and conservative, depending on the issue.
 But to this day, Nuremberg Open Air ‘79 continues to frame my mind on supporting our military forces.
 We must remain strong.
 We must remain vigilant.
 Our team, all of us, must work together and never allow the return of any one of today's many versions of the old boss.